fablabbcn/smartcitizen-api/README.md

 `cp env.example .env`

-1. Start all services
+1. Start basic services

 `docker-compose up`

+This will also start the containers:

+* `web` container which tries to get a certificate with Lets Encrypt.
+* mqtt
+* `mqtt-task` a rake task which subscribes to the `mqtt` service
+* sidekiq

+You can also just do:

+`docker-compose up app`

+which should only start the app, db, redis, containers.

+1. Start extra services, (Kairos + Cassandra)

-(NOT WORKING!)
-If you want to start the Cassandra cluster with 3 nodes do:
+If you want to start Kairos with 3 Cassandra cluster with 3 nodes do:

 `docker-compose -f cassandra.yml up`

+If you don't have enough memory and only want 1 Cassandra, change the line in the file `scripts/conf/kairosdb.properties`

+`kairosdb.datastore.cassandra.cql_host_list=cassandra-1,cassandra-2,cassandra-3`

+to

+`kairosdb.datastore.cassandra.cql_host_list=cassandra-1`

 2. Create the database (first time only)